MrImmortal09/demorepo/Setup.md

-# Setting up Development Server
+# Setting up development Server

 - [Video on How to setup Project BLT](https://www.youtube.com/watch?v=IYBRVRfPCK8)

-## Step 1: Add Environment Variables
+## Step 1: Add environment variables
 Before proceeding with any setup, you need to configure environment variables.

 ### 1.Adding environment variables to .env: